Want 5 quick ways to improve as a podcast host or guest?

 And believe me, back then it was hard and it was not cheap either.

-A lot of people right now are shopping shows.
+Todd: A lot of people right now are shopping shows.
 So they think, “Oh, this category is hot.
 I want to do that.”
-I think that’s a very bad approach.
+That’s a very bad approach.
 I think you need to do content that you already have a passion for.
 You may not be an authority on the subject, but you have a passion for it.

 If you have a passion for the topic, whether it’s recovery, self-help, true crime or fiction, whatever the topic may be, as long as you are passionate about it, I think you can last a long time.